 WHAT I LEARNED

 There was much positive feedback given while user testing.
-Many mentioned that they were slightly confused whether they were supposed to keep the phone while conversing with the chatbot or look at the screen.
-The wearable was well received, the bone conductive speakers made testers felt like there was a voice speaking in their head which was the motive of the wearable.
+Many mentioned that they were slightly confused about whether they were supposed to keep the phone while conversing with the chatbot or look at the screen.
+The wearable was well received, the bone conductive speakers made testers feel like there was a voice speaking in their head which was the motive of the wearable.